 Below you can check our full forex compounding plan for 100 days in the following three images.

 Now let’s get more into forex compound trading and why would you need a Forex compounding plan.

-Forex compounding is a trading strategy that involves reinvesting the profits earned from profitable trades back into the market.
-The idea is to use the profits to generate even more over time, creating a cycle of growth that can lead to significant returns.
+Forex compounding is a trading strategy that involves reinvesting the profits earned from profitable trades back into the forex market.
+The idea of compound trading is to use the profits to generate even more over time, creating a cycle of growth that can lead to significant returns.

 So, you see how this magical economic force works.
 No wonder Albert Einstein called it the 8th wonder of the world.
 He said, “Compound interest is the eighth wonder of the world.
 He who understands it earns it; he who doesn’t pays it.”

 - You start with a small/medium trading account size.

 - As you make successful trades, your trading account will grow.

 - Instead of withdrawing the profits, you reinvest them back into the market.

 - Your trading account will grow exponentially as you continue to make successful trades and reinvest profits.

 The most important aspect of the forex compound is to calculate your returns.
 If you wish to do that without a calculator, it can be tiring and requires a lot of effort to calculate the returns.
 However, if you want to try it, here’s the forex compounding interest formula.